BluetriX/ESPHomeDesigner_M5Paper/README.md

 Building a custom smart display for Home Assistant?
 Frustrated with manually writing C++ lambdas and guessing coordinates?

-**Meet your new HMI Designer.**
+Design ESPHome displays right inside Home Assistant.
+This HACS integration offers a drag-and-drop editor with direct access to your sensor library via an intuitive entity picker.

-This is a **visual, drag-and-drop interface designer** that lives right inside Home Assistant.
 It enables you to build premium, touch-interactive dashboards for various ESP32-based devices (like the Seeed reTerminal, TRMNL, standard touch screens, and more) without writing a single line of display code.

 ## What Does It Do?